Von Ryan's Express: Plot

-Colonel Joseph Ryan, a USAAF P-38 pilot, is shot down over Italy and taken to a POW camp.
-Ryan insists that the camp commander, Major Basilio Battaglia salute him as a superior officer, which the sympathetic second-in-command, Captain Vittorio Oriani, translates.
-Most prisoners are British from the 9th Fusiliers.
-Their previous commanding officer recently died due to being placed in the "sweat box" as punishment for hitting Battaglia.
-Major Eric Fincham is the senior British officer until Ryan, being senior, arrives and assumes command.
+In 1943 Colonel Joseph Ryan, a USAAF fighter pilot, is shot down over Italy and taken to a POW camp run by the Fascist camp commander, Major Basilio Battaglia, and his sympathetic second-in-command, Captain Vittorio Oriani.
+Most prisoners are from the British 9th Fusiliers whose commanding officer recently died after being placed in a "sweat box" as punishment for hitting Battaglia.
+Ryan becomes the most senior Allied officer in the camp, and automatically assumes command of the POWs, replacing Major Eric Fincham, the senior British officer.

-Italy is close to surrender, and Ryan declines to support Fincham's escape attempts.
-When Fincham captures American prisoners stealing medical supplies from a British secret hoard, Ryan orders Fincham to distribute the medicines to the seriously ill prisoners.
+Friction develops between Ryan and Fincham.
+Ryan declines to support Fincham's escape attempts because Italy is close to surrender, he orders Fincham to distribute Red Cross medical supplies to the seriously ill prisoners after American prisoners are caught stealing medicine from a secret British hoard, and he reveals an escape plan to Battaglia in exchange for better treatment of the prisoners.

-He infuriates Fincham by revealing an escape plan to Battaglia in exchange for prisoners being treated better.
-When Battaglia refuses to issue new clothing, Ryan orders prisoners to strip and burn their filthy uniforms.
+Battaglia refuses to issue new clothing, Ryan orders prisoners to strip and burn their filthy uniforms.
 Battaglia throws Ryan into the sweat box as punishment.

-When Italy surrenders, the guards flee; the British promptly try Battaglia as a war criminal.
-He portrays himself as a broken man who has repudiated fascism.
-Rather than executing him, Ryan sentences him to the sweat box.
+After Italy surrenders, the camp guards flee.
+Ryan is freed and discovers the British are putting Battaglia on trial as a war criminal.
+Ryan steps in to save Battaglia from execution, instead sentencing him to his own sweat box.

-A German fighter plane overflies the camp, forcing Ryan and the men to flee into the Italian countryside with Oriani's help.
-They hide out in some ruins while Ryan attempts to contact Allied forces.
-The next morning, the Germans recapture the prisoners and load them onto a northbound train.
-Fincham assumes Oriani betrayed them until he is found severely battered aboard the train's prisoner carriage.
-The Germans then shoot all ill prisoners.
+A German fighter plane overflies the camp, forcing the POWs to flee into the Italian countryside.
+Captain Oriani agrees to make contact with Allied forces on their behalf but the Germans recapture the prisoners and force them into train boxcars.
+Fincham assumes Oriani betrayed them until he is found severely beaten on board.
+The freed Battaglia comes to gloat at their misfortune.
+Before leaving, the Germans shoot all the sick prisoners.
 Fincham blames Ryan for letting Battaglia live, and derogatively calls him "von Ryan".
-The train travels to Rome, where a German officer, Major von Klemment, takes command.

-Ryan pries up the railcar floorboards.
-That night, when the train stops, Ryan, Fincham, and Lt.
-Orde sneak out and kill several guards.
-They free a boxcar load of POWs, who help them kill the remaining guards whose uniforms they then don as a disguise.
-Ryan and Fincham capture von Klemment and his mistress, Gabriella.
-As the train moves out, another train follows.
-Von Klemment reveals that the second train is carrying German troops and is on the same schedule.
-Further, von Klemment is to receive orders at each railway station.
-A German-speaking American chaplain, Captain Costanzo, impersonates the German commander to ensure their passage through the next station in Florence.